AlirioLau/metalkit.github.io/_posts/2017-07-29-using-arkit-with-metal.markdown

 - update the lighting
 - update the transforms for geometry

 All this information is in the `ARFrame` object.
 To access the frame, there are two options: _polling_ or using a _delegate_.
 We are going to describe the latter.
 I took the `ARKit` template for `Metal` and stripped it down to a minimum so I can better understand how it works.
-First thing I did was to remove all the `C` dependencies so a bridging is not necessary anymore.
+First thing I did was to remove all the `C` dependencies so bridging is not necessary anymore.
 It will be useful in the future to have it in place so types and enum constants can be shared between `API` code and shaders but for the purpose of this article it is not needed.

 Next, on to __ViewController__ which will act as both our `MTKView` and `ARSession` delegates.
 We create a `Renderer` instance that will work with the delegates for real time updates to the application: